MinhDucBui/minhducbui.github.io/_pages/about.md

 ## 📰 News

 ### **May 2025**
-🏆 We're thrilled to share that our paper, [Multi³Hate: Multimodal, Multilingual, and Multicultural Hate Speech Detection with Vision-Language Models](https://aclanthology.org/2025.naacl-long.490/), has received the Outstanding Paper Award at NAACL 2025!
+🏆 We're thrilled to share that our paper, [Multi³Hate](https://aclanthology.org/2025.naacl-long.490/), has received the **Outstanding Paper Award** at NAACL 2025!

 ### **January 2025**
 📢 Our paper, [Multi³Hate: Multimodal, Multilingual, and Multicultural Hate Speech Detection with Vision-Language Models](https://aclanthology.org/2025.naacl-long.490/), has been accepted to **NAACL 2025 (Main)**!
 See you in Albuquerque, New Mexico! 🎉